sihayah/form_follows_functions/README.md

   ## Installation

+  To demo this app from a browser navigate to https://forum-follows-functions.herokuapp.com/.

-  Clone the repo locally.
-Open of the repo in VS Code.
-Run npm install to install all dependencies via the command line...
+  To demo locally, clone the repo.
+Navigate to the root of the repo in the command line.
+Run npm install to install all dependencies:

     npm install